luyadev/luya/docs/guide/app-filters.md

 In order to read more about the differnt fileters and chain visit the [[app-filter-effects.md]] section.

-As you can see the effect thumbnail use the Imagine\Image\ManipulatorInterface::THUMBNAIL_INSET mode, this is as the filter image manipulation system is based on the [Imagine Library](https://github.com/avalanche123/Imagine).
+As you can see the effect thumbnail use the {{luya\admin\base\Filter::THUMBNAIL_MODE_INSET}} mode, this is as the filter image manipulation system is based on the [Imagine Library](https://github.com/avalanche123/Imagine).

 ## Using the Filters